MartaJopp/Weekend-Challenge-5/README.md

 # Real Estate Application

 This application is for a real estate company.
-Working with existing listing and rental data - users may find homes for sale or rent.
+Users may add, edit, delete and search listings for sale or rent.

 ## Technologies